theNewDynamic/oregonsadventurecoast.com/content/event/coos-bay-downtown-farmers-market-2020-wednesdays.md

 ![](/img/visitor-center-front-695x322.jpg)

-The **Coos Bay Visitor Information Center** will be open for any residents and locals who may need to visit the center for information or other needs.
+The **Coos Bay Visitor Information Center** will be open for any residents and visitors who may need to visit the center for information or other needs.
 Protocols will be in place to ensure the safety of our volunteers, visitors and staff.